filippoapala/Codes/README.md

 Each folder contains the pdf of a project and the related code.
-Each code likely contains some variable names that is specific to my application, those have to be changed accordingly.
-Moreover the code is not completely generalized as it has been written to solve a precise problem.